-Milk chocolate has a low percentage of cocoa.
-And when we use chocolate in baking, we end up diluting the cocoa flavor because of the other ingredients (butter, milk, flour, etc).
+Milk chocolate has a low percentage of cocoa – typically around 30-35%.
+When we use chocolate in baking, we end up diluting the cocoa flavor because of the other ingredients (butter, milk, flour, etc).
 So if we start off with milk chocolate, then the chocolate flavor is too weak.

 It was challenge accepted.

-- 1/2 cup unsalted butter
+- ½ cup unsalted butter (112 grams) cut into cubes

 - 6 oz milk chocolate (170 grams) chopped into small pieces

-- 1/2 cup white sugar
+- ½ cup white sugar (100 grams)

-- 1/4 cup brown sugar packed
+- ¼ cup brown sugar (50 grams) packed

 - 2 large eggs whisked

 - 1 teaspoon vanilla extract

-- 2/3 cup all-purpose flour
+- ⅔ cup all-purpose flour (84 grams)

-- 1 tablespoon cocoa powder
+- 1 ½ tablespoons cocoa powder

-- 1/2 cup milk chocolate chips (about 130 grams)
+- ¾ cup milk chocolate chips (about 130 grams)

-- Fold in the flour and cocoa powder using a rubber spatula.
+- Fold in the flour, cocoa powder and salt using a rubber spatula.

-Pour the batter into the prepared pan and bake for 20-24 minutes, or until the top looks set and an inserted toothpick comes out with a few damp crumbs.
+- Bake for 22-27 minutes, or until the top looks set and an inserted toothpick comes out with a few damp crumbs.

 - Allow to cool in the pan fully (about 3 hours).
 If you lined the pan with foil/baking paper, lift the brownies out of the pan and place on a cutting board.
 Then slice into squares.